Food Network’s ‘Pioneer Woman’ Accused Of Being A Racist After Shocking Video

 When Drummond asks why they don’t approve of the meal, the group requests some “real wings.”
 One of the men even says that he doesn’t “trust” the wings based on their name.
 Drummond eventually caves to the pressure and admits that she was playing a joke.

 “I’m just kidding guys, I wouldn’t do that to you!” she tells them before breaking out a rack of traditional, American, hot wings.
+“Now those are some wings,” one of her husband’s friends states.

 Really, @thepioneerwoman @FoodNetwork ?!